top of page

 There is a growing body of clinical evidence to support the use of digital care for physical therapy.

-While experiences may vary from company to company and physical therapist to physical therapist these are some examples of sessions that people may encounter in their rehabilitation journey.
+Experiences obviously vary from company to company and from physical therapist to physical therapist.
+Here are some examples of sessions that people may encounter in their rehabilitation journey.

 Virtual care can help provide greater health equity in the physical therapy field.